 Our children are trying to find themselves because they don’t have anyone to tell them who they are.
-Society programs our children’s mind to operate against moral and spiritual principals.
-It’s the parents responsibility to guide them to the morals and spiritual principals.
-The reason why many children, young men and women join gangs is because they are looking for love, they are looking for someone to pay attention to them.
-We have to train our children at an early age what is appropriate and what isn’t.
+Society programs our children’s minds to operate against moral and spiritual principals.
+It’s the parent’s responsibility to guide them to the morals and spiritual principals.
+Many children, young men, and women join gangs because they are looking for love and someone to pay attention to them.
+We must train our children early on what is appropriate and what isn’t.

-There was a time, our children could watch different programs on television and we didn’t have to worry about them being taught to rebel against their parents; now on t.v., lying is what children do, profanity is ok, un-martial sex is alright as long as you wear a condom, affection towards the same gender is just expressing your inner-self.
+There was a time our children could watch different programs on television, and we didn’t have to worry about them being taught to rebel against their parents; now, on television, lying is what children do, profanity is ok, un-martial sex is alright as long as you wear a condom, affection towards the same gender is just expressing your inner-self.

-Our children are depending on us as parents whether we are single parents or a home with two parents.
-Children have to be taught what is right and what is wrong.
-They have to be taught to think for themselves and not to let any one else think for them.
-They have to be taught what they can be and not what someone will tell them what they can’t be.
-The mothers of older generations would sit and talk with their children and see what’s on their mind.
+The mothers of older generations would sit and talk with their children and see what was on their minds.
 Mothers would love their children, but they would also discipline them.
-All that mother or father would have to do is look at the child when they were doing something wrong, and the child would check themselves.
-When children are taught from a child, good habits, morals, and spiritual laws they grow up to be strong adults and that’s what makes a strong generation as well as a strong nation.
+It used to be a time when all the mother or father would have to do was to look at the child when they were doing something wrong, and the child would check themselves.
+When children are taught from a child good habits, morals, and spiritual laws, they grow up to be strong adults, and that’s what makes a strong generation, community as well as a strong nation.